modehnal/modehnal.github.io/README.md

   If accessibility goes away we are going to be "attached to another object by an inclined plane wrapped helically around an axis".

-  There are some issues that come from Atspi already, we are able to identify them on our end and can notify developers, but there is an issue.
-If developer wants to see it reproduced they would need quite a lot of setup and even if the setup is running they see dogtail/qecore errors, we currently have no easy way how to provide reproducers in Atspi that would allow them to see the issue and not waste their time with our environment.
+  There are some issues that come from `Atspi` already, we are able to identify them on our end and can notify developers, but there is an issue.
+If developer wants to see it reproduced they would need quite a lot of setup and even if the setup is running they see `dogtail`/`qecore` errors, we currently have no easy way how to provide reproducers in `Atspi` that would allow them to see the issue and not waste their time with our environment.
 The constraint here is time.

   We have a few issues that we could report and help developers identify and also help to fix it.
 But the problem is that developers have already a lot of stuff on their hands, our issues are not a priority, understandably.
 We also do not really have time to make difficult reproducers and debugging issues that we can bypass.
 We have quite a lot of responsibilities and there is only a finite time.
 The time we would spend on making reproducers is quite higher that the time we spend on making a workaround.
   Workarounds are doable in matter of minutes, and we bypass the issue altogether.